rgeraldes24/hyperion/docs/examples/blind-auction.rst

             // information is already part of
             // the transaction.
 The keyword payable
             // is required for the function to
-            // be able to receive ZND.
+            // be able to receive Zond.

             // Revert the call if the bidding
             // period is over.